ricardosllm/CarND-Vehicle-Detection-and-Tracking/README.md

 ## Discussion

-The augmented video can be found [here](videos/project_video_augmented.mp4) and it clearly identifies the 2 vehicles that show in the video.
+The augmented video can be found [here](videos/project_video_augmented.mp4) and it clearly identifies the 2 vehicles that appear in the video.
 However it took too long to produce and could not be used in a real time, live, video stream, for that we would have to optimize the pipeline.

 I've also applied the vehicle detection to the video from the previous project, [Advanced Lane Finding](https://github.com/ricardosllm/CarND-Advanced-Lane-Finding) and it performs pretty much the same.